 Carry Your Own

 This is a carry-your-own water event.
-There will be two water refill station on the route and Coca-Cola and water at the finish area of the event.
+There will be three water refill station two of which will have coke on the route and Coca-Cola and water at the finish area of the event.
 There will be NO water sachets.

 RACE INFORMATION AND ORGANISATION